ThePhaniVemuri/phishing_using_ML/README.md

-# phishing_using_ML
+# Detection of Phishing URLs using Machine Learning

-.
+Phishing attacks are one of the most common forms of cyber threats aimed at stealing users’ personal and financial information.
 This project focuses on developing a phishing URL detection model using traditional Machine Learning techniques.
 The model extracts handcrafted URL and domain-based features from websites and classifies them as legitimate or phishing using algorithms such as Decision Tree, Random Forest, Support Vector Machine, and Logistic Regression.
+The proposed approach enhances feature selection and class balancing to improve accuracy and interpretability.
+The experimental results demonstrate the effectiveness of the Random Forest model with high accuracy and clear feature importance insights